1. Have something to say.

 Sentences that contain no useful or compelling information are a waste of the reader's time.
 Adjectives should be precise and relate directly to the subject.
 Vague descriptions only weaken your writing, while specificity is always interesting.
 Do not overburden your sentences with detail; give enough salient information to clearly illustrate your point and no more.

-4. Structure carries the story.
+4. Structure should carry the story.

 Writing should flow from one piece of information to the next in such a way that the reader is not confused and does not have to double back or read ahead to know what is going on.
 Assertions should be made and details given that support an eventual conclusion; this is true of sentences, paragraphs, topic discussions, and the entire essay.
-A poorly structured essay can be confusing to the reader and will weaken your entire argument.
+A poorly structured essay can be confusing to the reader and will weaken the writer's argument.

 5. Support your assertions.